citusdata/citus_docs/develop/reference_workarounds.rst

 INSERT…SELECT upserts
 ---------------------

-Currently "on conflict" upserts are not supported on the coordinator for "insert into … select" statements.
-Attempting to upsert into distributed tables this way produces an error:
+For those INSERT…SELECT statements including a GROUP BY clause which contains the distribution column, Citus can push the whole statement down to workers for execution.
+Otherwise Citus uses :ref:`push_pull_execution` to pull the results of the SELECT query from workers to the coordinator, and push the rows for insertion back down to the workers.
+This latter mode does not support the ON CONFLICT clause (Postgres' way to do upserts).

+Attempting to execute these kind of queries will generate an error message:

 ::

   ERROR: ON CONFLICT is not supported in INSERT ...
 SELECT via coordinator

-The workaround is to materialize the select query in a temporary distributed table, and upsert from there.
+The ideal solution is to model the data with a distribution column that can be part of the GROUP BY clause in the upsert statement.
+However if this is not feasible then the workaround is to materialize the select query in a temporary distributed table, and upsert from there.

 .. code-block:: postgresql